 Salt roasted beets coated in balsamic vinaigrette and tossed with arugula, easy (2-ingredients) candied almonds, mandarin oranges, and goat cheese.
-A delicious beet and goat cheese salad!
+A delicious roasted beet and goat cheese salad!

 A few months ago, I shared my experience of flying out to Nashville, Tennessee to enjoy an amazing meal prepared by a local resident, Travis Nunn, as part of Morton Salt’s Next Door Chef.
 While making the meal for us, Travis was coached by acclaimed local chef Karl Worley of Nashville’s Biscuit Love.
 As the meal was served to us, they taught us the role salt plays into making an incredible meal and elevating any dish — from appetizer to dessert!